 The DDD platform has expertise in a wide range of areas and welcomes both small molecules and protein therapeutics projects.

-“We have already started up parts of the operation, and are now looking to recruit scientists with drug discovery and development expertise to our eight facilities”, says Per Arvidsson, Platform Director for the Stockholm site of the DDD platform.
+“We have already started up parts of the operation, and are now looking to recruit scientists with drug discovery and development expertise to our eight units”, says Per Arvidsson, Platform Director for the Stockholm site of the DDD platform.